 Residential Real Estate Investing Has Lower Barriers to Entry

 It's easier to get started with residential real estate investing, because it's easier to understand.
 Most of us have been renters at some point in our lives.
 We understand the landlord/tenant relationship.
 We're familiar with what's expected on both sides of the table.
 It takes very little experience — and a lot less money — to invest in residential real estate.
+In fact, you can even get cash in the equity in your property from investors like Hometap.
+And if you need money for renovations or repairs, you can use Monevo to compare your loan options.

 Commercial deals are a lot more complicated and require a lot more research to find and evaluate.
 Purchasing a commercial building takes far more money than to buy a single-family home.
 And the risks are higher.
 For one thing, there's a lot more money on the line.
 And all that money is invested in a hard asset that can't be physically moved or readily liquidated.